smebberson/scottmebberson.com/contents/examples/index.md

 ---
-title: scottmebberson.com examples
+title: Examples
+subtitle: Example code that I've written and published.
+They usually come with a gist too.
 template: example-index.jade
 ---

-Example code that I've written and published.
-Complete with a gist to download and play with.